l50/goutils/pwmgr/keeper/README.md

 - TOTP: The one-time password (if any) associated with the record.
 - Note: Any additional notes associated with the record.

-error: An error if the Keeper record cannot be retrieved.
+error: An error if the Keeper record cannot be retrieved or if there is an issue converting the record to a JSON string.

 ---